Latest update: 17 December 2024

 Eco-friendly sunscreen for your skin and body

 In addition to eco-friendly ingredients for nature, you naturally also want friendly ingredients for your skin and body.
 With that in mind, you are going to get confused once again.
-First of all, because every skin is different.
-The perfect sunscreen for your friend may result in rashes for you and the other way around.
+First of all, because every skin is different, the perfect sunscreen for your friend may result in rashes for you and vice versa.
 In that respect, it is, unfortunately, trial and error.

 Many people don’t tolerate alcohol and perfumes in sunscreens, for example.
 Itching, bumps, chapped skin: it can all happen.
-For example, some people are also sensitive to oil, so it is better to opt for a natural water-based sunscreen.
+For example, some people are also sensitive to oil, so opting for a natural water-based sunscreen is better.
 Those are usually the lotions.

 I also noticed more brands proudly mention that their products don’t contain parabens.
 If you secretly have no idea what parabens are – like most of us: it’s a preservative that keeps your sunscreen from spoiling.
 It is a chemical and may be carcinogenic, which is why it is so controversial, and producers are proud to say their product is free of it.
 Justly!

 Bluntly put, chemical filters can trigger allergic reactions, disrupt hormones, and be carcinogenic.
 However, this is really very black and white!
 Not ALL chemical filters are equally bad, and not ALL mineral filters are equally good.
-With mineral filters (zinc oxide and titanium dioxide), the health risks are minimal, and allergic reactions are rare.
+The health risks are minimal with mineral filters (zinc oxide and titanium dioxide), and allergic reactions are rare.

 What should and should NOT be on the list of ingredients of your biodegradable sunscreen